vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 76 from Hilltop Mall.
 The bus is headed to El Cerrito Del Norte BART, but stops at Richmond BART on the way.
 I got off at Richmond and then took the BART back to Ashby.

+## Sunday October 9

+In the afternoon, I went to the Walgreens at Adeline Street for some shopping.
+I was in the store for a little while shortly after 3 PM.